trongthanh/geany-for-front-end-dev/README.md

 ## Installing latest Geany build

-These config files were tested with the dev build of Geany, version 1.22.
-Although they may also work for latest stable build 0.21.
+These config files were tested with the latest version of Geany, 1.22.

-Binary builds for latest Geany in Linux & Windows can be found [here](http://nightly.geany.org).
+Binary builds for latest Geany in Linux & Windows can be found [here](http://www.geany.org/Download/Releases).

 ## How to install these supplement files